SybrinDevOps/RecruitementTest/README.md

 ## 3. Notes

 * You may choose how to containerize the solution
-* Redis connection string will like this:
+* Redis connection string will look similar to this:
     ```localhost, connectTimeout=5000, syncTimeout=5000```
 * Use container-based Jenkins
 * Make On